-In order to promote an open, public and transparent Board process, the Authority encourages members of the public to comment on matters related to the Authority or its operations during the public session of its monthly board meetings.
+In order to promote an open, public, and transparent Board process, Massport encourages members of the public to comment on matters related to the Authority or its operations during the public session of its monthly Board meetings.

-The Authority’s Board will allocate time per meeting for public comment.
-Priority will be given, on a first come basis, to those individuals who wish to speak on a subject noticed as an agenda topic for the meeting.
-(The Board’s agenda is typically posted on the Authority’s website several days before the meeting).
+Massport’s Board will allocate time during each meeting for public comment.
+Priority will be given, on a first-come basis, to those individuals who wish to speak on a subject noticed as an agenda topic for the meeting.
+(The Board’s agenda is typically posted on Massport’s website several days before the meeting.)
 Individuals wishing to speak on subjects not noted as agenda items will be allowed to speak if time permits.

 Speakers at a Board meeting must observe the following rules and requirements.

-When registering, speakers must identify themselves, their affiliation (for example, employer, labor union), the subject of their comments, and any special needs, including the need for an interpreter or accommodations for the disabled.
+When registering, speakers must identify themselves, their affiliation (if any; for example, employer, labor union), the subject of their comments, and any special needs, including the need for an interpreter or accommodations for the disabled.
 If time permits, and at the discretion of the Chair, individuals who have not pre-registered may also be permitted to address the Board.

 Each individual recognized by the Chair will be allowed three minutes to speak.
 At the discretion of the Chair, and if time allows, a speaker may be granted additional time to finish a presentation.

 Individuals who wish to present written materials for the Board to review should present the Assistant Secretary-Treasurer with ten copies of any such materials prior to the start of the meeting.